Free Printable: Low Carb & Keto Food List

 - Simple snack you can heat up from the fridge or freezer

-This section explains how to choose the best ingredients for this keto sausage ball recipe, what each one does, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my keto sausage ball recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 - Almond Flour – This is our Bisquick substitute for keto sausage balls.
 I highly recommend using Wholesome Yum Almond Flour here, because it’s blanched and super fine, which creates the best texture.
 Other brands can vary in coarseness.
 If you want to use coconut flour instead, you can try replacing the 2 cups almond flour with 1/2 cup coconut flour (yes, 1/4 the amount, because coconut flour is very drying!) if you want to try this swap for a nut-free option.